caseysoftware/web2project-slim/README.md

 == TODO ==

+-  Provide a variety of output formats/media
+-  Make use of accept headers to determine output format
+-  Support authentication

+== DONE ==

+-  Figure out how to identify and include the super/sub-resources automatically
 -  Catch undefined resources (aka ones that don't have classes to map to) before the E_Fatal and return a 400 or 404
 -  Better error handling all the way around
--  Figure out how to identify and include the super/sub-resources automatically

 == OPTIONS ==